This post may contain affiliate links.

 • Coconut milk or yogurt: Use the cream off the top of a can of coconut milk, or use yogurt for a creamier and tangier option.
 (You can use dairy-free yogurt if needed.)

 *This is a recipe overview.
-The full recipe and measurements can be found below in the recipe card.
+The full recipe and measurements are below in the recipe card.

 How To Make Matcha Overnight Oats